 Plans must be submitted to HealthPlan@sfcityatty.org.
 Subject to the advance written approval of the Health Officer or the Health Officer's designee, retailers in the Indoor Shopping Center may then operate for curbside pickup consistent with the approved plan.
-Indoor Shopping Centers that are already operating under an approved plan that includes curbside retail do not need to submit an updated plan to the Health Officer.

 - 2. In-Store Retail: Retail stores may operate for indoor shopping, subject to the following limitations and conditions: - i.
-The store must reduce maximum occupancy to limit the number of customers to the lesser of: (1) 2550% the store's maximum occupancy or (2) the number of people (customers and Personnel) who can maintain at least six feet of physical distance from each other in the store at all times; - ii.
+The store must reduce maximum occupancy to limit the number of customers to the lesser of: (1) 25% the store's maximum occupancy or (2) the number of people (customers and Personnel) who can maintain at least six feet of physical distance from each other in the store at all times; - ii.
 All retail establishments must develop and implement written procedures to "meter" or track the number of persons entering and exiting the facility to ensure that the maximum capacity for the establishment is not exceeded.
 For example, an employee of the establishment may be posted at each entrance to the facility to perform this function.
 The establishment must provide a copy of its written "metering" procedures to an enforcement officer upon request and disclose the number of members of the public currently present in the facility. - iii.
-Before opening for in-store shopping, the store must create, post and implement a Social Distancing Protocol checklist (Appendix A to this Order) and must comply with Health Officer Directive No. 2020-17, including as that directive may be amended from time to time, regarding required best practices for retail businesses offering in-store shopping or services-including the requirement to create a Health and Safety Plan;
+Before opening for in-store shopping, the store must create, post and implement a Social Distancing Protocol checklist (Appendix A to this Order) and must comply with Health Officer Directive No. 2020-17, including as that directive may be amended from time to time, regarding required best practices for retail businesses offering in-store shopping or services-including the requirement to create a Health and Safety Plan; - iv.
+If a store chooses to display merchandise for sale on tables or otherwise outside the store, it must comply with the following specific requirements: - The store must obtain any necessary permits from the County;

-- iv.
-If a store chooses to display merchandise for sale on tables or otherwise outside the store, it must comply with the following specific requirements: - The store must obtain any necessary permits from the County; - Customers must either use hand sanitizer before touching items or ask the vendor to hand items to them; - Only the number of customers who can maintain at least six feet phyiscal distancing may approach the table at a time; - Chalk demarcations must be placed on the ground to indicate where shoppers should stand behind others, while waiting to purchase items; and - The store must take measures to help ensure against congestion and blocking passage by pedestrians, including people with disabilities.
+- Customers must either use hand sanitizer before touching items or ask the vendor to hand items to them; - Only the number of customers who can maintain at least six feet phyiscal distancing may approach the table at a time; - Chalk demarcations must be placed on the ground to indicate where shoppers should stand behind others, while waiting to purchase items; and - The store must take measures to help ensure against congestion and blocking passage by pedestrians, including people with disabilities.